lennertvhoy/lms-platform/technical_document.md

 For maintainability, consider packaging your code (even if just for yourself).
 A `setup.py` or using a modern pyproject (with Poetry or setuptools) can help manage dependencies and allow installing the tool easily on a server or new environment.
 This isn't strictly necessary, but treating it as a proper Python package can enforce good structure.

 Finally, monitor the CI results for failures.
-With tests and lint in place, you’ll catch many issues early.
+With tests and lint in place, you'll catch many issues early.
 This ensures your system remains **production-ready** as you evolve it.

 ## 8. Cost Management Strategies

 Using GPT-based analysis and Azure services has cost implications.
 As a solo developer on a budget, implement strategies to control costs while still getting effective results:

 * **Selective Model Use:** As discussed, use GPT-4 only where its superior reasoning is truly needed.
-GPT-3.5 can handle a lot of analysis at a fraction of the price (GPT-3.5 is \~\$0.002 per 1K tokens vs GPT-4’s \$0.03+ per 1K tokens).
-OpenAI’s guidance suggests using older (cheaper) models for simpler tasks to save costs.
+GPT-3.5 can handle a lot of analysis at a fraction of the price (GPT-3.5 is \~\$0.002 per 1K tokens vs GPT-4's \$0.03+ per 1K tokens).
+OpenAI's guidance suggests using older (cheaper) models for simpler tasks to save costs.
 * **Batching Requests:** If you have many documents to analyze, consider batching them.
 Azure OpenAI offers a Batch API for offline processing which can significantly cut costs (up to 50% reduction) for large volumes.
 This API lets you submit a bunch of prompts and get results with a slower turnaround, at lower price.
 If using the standard API, you could also batch multiple small documents in one prompt (though be careful to clearly separate them and the output).
 * **Asynchronous Processing:** Utilize Python async or multi-threading to send multiple requests concurrently.
-This doesn’t reduce per-call cost, but it can reduce total runtime (important if you are on a time-limited environment or simply to get results faster, which can indirectly save money if you’re paying for compute time elsewhere).
+This doesn't reduce per-call cost, but it can reduce total runtime (important if you are on a time-limited environment or simply to get results faster, which can indirectly save money if you're paying for compute time elsewhere).
 * **Rate Limiting and Throttling:** Implement checks to not exceed your usage quotas unintentionally.
 For example, if analyzing hundreds of pages, maybe limit to N per hour to cap cost.
 Azure OpenAI can return an error if rate limit is hit; handle that gracefully (e.g., wait and retry).
 * **Monitoring Token Usage:** Log the tokens used by each OpenAI API call (the API returns usage info).
 This lets you track which operations are costliest.
-You might find, for instance, that a certain PDF’s analysis used an extreme number of tokens; you could then decide to summarize that PDF first or split it.
+You might find, for instance, that a certain PDF's analysis used an extreme number of tokens; you could then decide to summarize that PDF first or split it.
 * **Reduce Prompt Size:** The more content you feed in, the more tokens are consumed in the prompt.
 If some content is extremely large, you can **summarize it first** using a cheaper model, then have GPT-4 analyze the summary for issues.
 Or break content into sections and only scrutinize sections likely to have issues (maybe based on heuristic, like sections containing dates/numbers for "outdated" or particularly long sentences for "clarity").
 Prompt engineering to be concise (e.g., do not include irrelevant parts of content, cut out obvious boilerplate) will save tokens.
 * **Temperature=0 for Fewer Retries:** A deterministic output (temperature 0) means if you re-run the same prompt you get the same result.
 This avoids paying twice for the same analysis accidentally.
-If you do need variety (e.g., to get alternative phrasings), you could intentionally vary it but that’s a conscious decision.
+If you do need variety (e.g., to get alternative phrasings), you could intentionally vary it but that's a conscious decision.
-* **Cache Results:** If the content hasn’t changed since the last run, you can reuse prior analysis.
+* **Cache Results:** If the content hasn't changed since the last run, you can reuse prior analysis.
 Store the AI findings for each content along with a hash of the content.
 On the next run, compute hash of the current content:

-  * If hash matches previous, skip re-analysis (the content hasn’t changed, so previous suggestions still hold or have been applied).
+  * If hash matches previous, skip re-analysis (the content hasn't changed, so previous suggestions still hold or have been applied).
   * Only re-run analysis on new or changed content, or if there is a need to re-check due to new information (for example, a new year ticked over, so what was not outdated might now be).
-* **Cost Visibility:** Use Azure’s cost monitoring tools to set alerts for the OpenAI resource.
+* **Cost Visibility:** Use Azure's cost monitoring tools to set alerts for the OpenAI resource.
 If your usage starts exceeding a threshold, you get notified.
 This helps catch any runaway processes.
 * **Use Free Tiers where possible:** Azure Form Recognizer and Speech to Text have free tier quotas (e.g., Form Recognizer offers a certain number of pages free per month).
 Try to stay within those for development/testing.

 By combining these strategies, you keep the system efficient.
 For instance, you might find that you only need GPT-4 for 10% of the content (complex policy documents), and GPT-3.5 for the rest.
 That alone could cut costs dramatically while still maintaining quality results.
 Additionally, the batch processing option from OpenAI could be considered if you plan to do large periodic batch updates rather than real-time queries.